CNN sets first Biden-Trump presidential debate for June 27 in Atlanta

 “The polling window to determine eligibility for the debate opened March 13, 2024, and closes seven days before the date of the debate,” the statement said.

-The post CNN sets first Biden-Trump presidential debate for June 27 in Atlanta appeared first on Utah News Dispatch.
+The post CNN sets first Biden-Trump presidential debate for June 27 in Atlanta appeared first on Nevada Current.